oroinc/documentation/book/data_audits.rst

         private $price;
     }

-Now, everytime a product's price is modified, the changes are logged in the database.
-The loggable manager not only stores the data being modified but also logs a set of related information:
+Now, every time a product's price is modified, the changes are logged in the database.
+The logging manager not only stores the data being modified but also logs a set of related information:

 * The action corresponding to the operation performed by the Doctrine ORM (one of *create*, *update* and *delete*);

-* The modified entity's class name;
+* The modified entity's class name

-* The current date and time;
+* The current date and time

-* The user performing the change;
+* The user performing the change

 * A string representation of the modified entity.
 If the entity class implements a ``__toString()`` method, the return value of this method is used.
 Otherwise, the class name is used.

 Each entity object gets its own history.
 Therefore, changesets get version numbers starting with 1.
-Each time a new changeset is created, the a new version number is created by increment the highest existing version number for a particular entity by one.
+Each time a new changeset is created, a new version number is created by incrementing the highest existing version number for a particular entity by one.

 Browsing the Change History